d3x7r0/nabais.me/src/js/components/page/about-me/content.md

-My name's Luís Nabais and I'm a web software developer by profession, software engineer by training and currently reside in Dublin, Republic of Ireland.
-I was born in Lisbon, Portugal in the second half of the 1980s.
+My name's Luís Nabais and I'm a web software developer by profession, software engineer by training from Lisbon, Portugal.

 I have a Bachelor's degree in Software Engineering from [ISCTE-IUL] in Lisbon and have been developing software professionally since 2012.